 Learn how to use a theme to create a fun “meeting” where adult leaders of children will learn techniques and yet feel like they’ve been to a party.

 No matter what the size of your church, big events can have a huge impact.
 People who would otherwise never feel the desire to visit the church will come for a special event.
-From the conception of the idea to putting your feet up once the follow-up is complete, we'll walk you through it all the aspects of creating a fantabulous big event.
-And, you'll go away with some great ideas for big events you can use to open the doors of your church
+From the conception of the idea to putting your feet up once the follow-up is complete, we’ll walk you through all the aspects of creating a fantabulous big event.
+And, you’ll go away with some great ideas for big events you can use to open the doors of your church.

 All programs and events are not created equal.
 Wouldn't it be great to know what the WIN looks like for you and your team?
 Well, you can when everyone understands the objectives of what you're doing.
 You can't evaluate the success if you don't know what the success looks like.
 We'll talk about 6 different levels of objectives and also about determining the target group.
 Knowing both will give you an instrument to measure by.
 Once you wrap your mind around objectives and targets and then carry out the practices, you can give your children's ministry a total overhaul!